UseAlloy/fintech-devcon-demo/README.md

 # Alloy Demo Encryption System

 This is a demo application to demonstrate an API that saves plaintext PII data, and its conversion to store and utilize encrypted and hashed data.
 While this app exposes a frontend application, feel free to use this [Postman collection](https://www.postman.com/telecoms-geologist-30657333/workspace/data-encryption-system/request/28416953-c93ebce3-7aee-47b1-be86-5aa7a4616892).
+The colletion is available to import as well [here](./.repo/postman-collection.json).

 ## Dependencies